 To understand the concept fully, we must consider its two core elements – SEO content and the strategy – separately.

-SEO content refers to any information planned and created with a single goal in mind – to rank higher in search results and establish credibility and trust with your online audience.
+SEO content refers to any information created with a single goal in mind – to rank higher in search results and establish credibility and trust with your online audience.

 In practical terms, writing such content involves applying SEO principles (both the basics and technical components) to different content types – pillar pages, product pages, blog posts, infographics, slideshows, guides, videos, evergreen content, and countless others.